MuhammadKhairunnasNurdin/Laravel-11_PBL/README.md

 9. Do Pull Request from your fork to main repository to discuss the change with your team:
     - Open your fork in your repository, if in there has notification to compare and pull request hit that button in there
-    - Create pull request from your fork to main repository related branch which your updated(like from frontend fork to frontend main)
+    - Create pull request from your fork to main repository related branch which your updated(like from frontend fork to frontend main repo)

 10. (Optional) if when pull had problem with "merge using **ort** strategy", like merge commit with no actual changes make your work tree dirty, do this:
     ```bash